Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 - GreaterEq;
 - LessEq.

-An example below shows, how a metric can be defined on a top-level.
+The example below shows, how a metric can be defined on a top level.

 ```json
 {